 Specifies a function to be called each time a new log file is opened.
 The call M:F(A) is assumed to return {ok, Head}.
 The item Head is written first in each file.
-Head is to be a term if the format is internal, otherwise an iodata().
+Head is to be a term if the format is internal, otherwise a sequence of bytes.

+'''

 {mode, Mode}

+'''